srirama02/766-Final-Project-VIO/README.md

   - Models FOV and Radial distortion
   - Aperture Vignetting
 - Objective: To assess how good the camera sensor models are in Project Chrono for robotics applications.

+In our lab, we develop a simulator called Project Chrono.
+Chrono includes a high-fidelity camera model that accounts for field of view (FOV), radial distortion, and aperture vignetting.
+However, to assess the accuracy of the camera sensor models in Project Chrono for robotics applications, we need to test them with various algorithms.
+In this project, we tested various visual odometry (VO) and visual-inertial odometry (VIO) algorithms to validate the performance of our simulated sensor by comparing it to that of a real sensor.
 ![image](https://github.com/srirama02/766-Final-Project-VIO/assets/71669451/3fc60f87-fccf-4480-9ddd-5c1d0be91758)